MEET THE TEAM

 Yanti Krismonita

-Yanti Krismonita is a Dayak administration and finance professional with strong organizational and communication skills, experienced in supporting conservation and community-based programs.
-She holds a Bachelor of Fishery Product Technology from Palangka Raya University and is fluent in five local Dayak languages, bringing valuable cultural and linguistic depth to her work.
+Yanti Krismonita is a Dayak administration and finance professional with experience supporting conservation and community-based programs.
+She holds a Bachelor’s degree in Fishery Product Technology from Palangka Raya University and is fluent in five local Dayak languages, bringing strong cultural and linguistic capacity to her work.

-She excels in document management, information coordination, and maintaining efficient workflows.
-Yanti worked with the Borneo Orangutan Survival Foundation – Mawas Program (2024–2025) as an Admin Staff and Field Assistant, facilitating community engagement and collaborating with government agencies, NGOs, and local communities.
-Previously, she served as Administration and Finance Staff at a contractor company (2020–2023), where she managed document archiving, budget monitoring, financial reporting, and data analysis.
+She has strong skills in administration, finance, and information coordination.
+Yanti previously worked with the Borneo Orangutan Survival Foundation – Mawas Program (2024–2025) as an Admin Staff and Field Assistant, supporting community engagement and coordination with government agencies, NGOs, and local communities.
+She also has experience as Administration and Finance Staff in the private sector, managing document archiving, budget monitoring, financial reporting, and data analysis.

 HUMA INAY SPACE X WEWC

-Dr. Maher is an economic anthropologist, studying the organisation and governance of carbon finance and markets, exploring questions of power, regulation, and community impact through political-economic and anthropological lenses.
-Her research uses ethnographic and mixed-methods approaches to understand how climate and sustainability policies operate in practice.
+A/Prof. Maher is an economic anthropologist whose research focuses on the organisation and governance of carbon finance and markets, examining power, regulation, and community impacts through political-economic and anthropological lenses.
+She uses ethnographic and mixed-methods approaches to understand how climate and sustainability policies operate in practice.

 She is an Assistant Professor at Copenhagen Business School and a Lecturer in Sustainability at the University of Auckland.
-Before entering academia, she advised an environmental NGO and spent over a decade working in global agribusiness.
-She is also an Affiliate at Motu Economic and Public Policy Research, the Circular Economy Beacon, and the Centre for Climate, Biodiversity, and Society at the University of Auckland.
+Prior to academia, she advised an environmental NGO and spent over a decade working in global agribusiness.
+She is also an Affiliate of Motu Economic and Public Policy Research, the Circular Economy Beacon, and the Centre for Climate, Biodiversity, and Society at the University of Auckland.

 Social Enterprise Advisor & International Coordinator